CleverRaven/Cataclysm-DDA/doc/NPCs.md

 `"u_val": "height"` | Current height in cm.
 When setting there is a range for your character size category.
 Setting it too high or low will use the limit instead.
 For tiny its 58, and 87.
 For small its 88 and 144.
 For medium its 145 and 200.
 For large its 201 and 250.
 For huge its 251 and 320.
 `"u_val": "size"` | Size category from 1 (tiny) to 5 (huge).
 Read-only.
 `"u_val": "grab_strength"` | Grab strength as defined in the monster definition.
 Read-only, returns false on characters.
+`"u_val": "field_strength"` | Strength of a field on the tile the player or NPC is standing on. `field` must be specified. read only.
 `"u_val": "spell_level"` | Level of a given spell. -1 means the spell is not known when read and that the spell should be forgotten if written.
 Optional params: `school` gives the highest level of spells known of that school (read only), `spell` reads or writes the level of the spell with matching spell id.
 If no parameter is provided, you will get the highest spell level of the spells you know (read only).
 `"u_val": "spell_exp"` | Experience for a given spell. -1 means the spell is not known when read and that the spell should be forgotten if written.
 Required param: `spell` is the id of the spell in question.
 `"u_val": "spell_level_adjustment"` | Temporary caster level adjustment.
 Only useable by EoCs that trigger on the event `opens_spellbook`.
 Old values will be reset to 0 before the event triggers.
 To avoid overwriting values from other EoCs, it is reccomended to adjust the values here with `+=` or `-=` instead of setting it to an absolute value.
 When an NPC consider what spell to cast they will be considered the primary talker, so their values are manipulated with `u_val` the same way the player's values are.
 Optional params: `school` makes it only apply to a given school. `spell` makes it only apply to a given spell.